-18.~Bykov V.I., Verbitskii V.I., Gorban A.N. {\em On one estimation of solution of Cauchy problem with uncertainty in initial data and rigt part} // Izv. vuzov, Ser. mat.-- 1991.
-N. 12.-- P.5--8.
+18.~Bykov V.I., Verbitskii V.I., Gorban A.N. {\em On one estimation of solution of Cauchy problem with uncertainty in initial data and right part}, Izv. vuzov, Ser.
+Math.
+1991.
+N. 12.
+PP.5--8.